amhndu/tanks-game/README.md

 Project page : http://amhndu.github.io/Projects/mini-tanks.html

-This is an artillery, turn-based 2d game I made, which is far from complete yet but with mininal gameplay.
+A turn-based, artillery game where you destroy other tanks to win.
+Features a fully destructible, procedurally generated terrain.
+Play multiplayer with upto 8 local players.
-It is inspired from Pocket Tanks and Scorched Earth.
+It was inspired from Pocket Tanks and Scorched Earth.
-It features a fully destructible procedurally generated terrain, generated using simplex noise.
-SFML is used for Window creation, Graphics and Input.
+Programmed with C++11 with the SFML library for graphics.

 ###Controls and Objective###
 Use your mouse to click on the HUD or press R to set the Rotation of the turret, similarly set power by clicking the power bar (or by hovering the cursor above it and using your scroll wheel)